Values-based Interview Questions

 Tips to assess candidates’ answers

-- Then, make sure your each value converts into work behaviors.
+- Then, make sure your every value converts into work behaviors.
 Situational and behavioral questions will help you in assessing if candidates maintain the required behavior at work.

 - Try combining competency-based and values-based interview questions to assess skills and knowledge.
 This will help you in creating complete candidate profiles and reach more firm recruitment decisions.

-- They don’t have real-life experiences or examples to share: During the interview, many candidates claim to be “great team players” or having a “solid work ethic”.
-But, if they fail to share real-life examples in support of these values, it can be a red flag.
+- They don’t have real-life experiences or examples to share: During the interview, many candidates claim to be “great team players” or have a “solid work ethic”.
+But, if they cannot share real-life examples to support these values, it can be a red flag.

 - Their values are not related to the role: Employees with client orientations might be great for marketing and sales department that seek to interact with clients.
 But, they are not apt for the researcher’s role.